 East Rim Drive offers several accessible adventures.
 Vidae Falls Picnic Area has accessible picnic sites with parking and restrooms.
 The first hundred yards or so of the Crater Peak Trail, which leaves from this site, has a low grade, a wide surface and leads to a bridge under old growth forest.
 The surface may be too soft for unassisted wheelchairs when wet, however.
 Farther out the East Rim Drive, down the Pinnacles Road, is Lost Creek Campground.
 From this secluded site visitors can go some distance up Greyback Road, which has a wide, flat, compact surface and is closed to vehicles.
 Camping here may be challenging for those in wheelchairs, since the tent-only sites are at ground level.
 However, the restrooms are wheelchair accessible and have running water.

-Accessible interpretive programs are listed on page 3 of the summer/fall park newspaper.
+Ranger programs are listed on page 3 of the summer/fall park newspaper.